MafiaTrae888/project3/README.md

 <h3 align = "left"> Connact me
 <p align ="left">
-I'm open for contact on help with porject and learn opppertuity, if there anthing you would like to share or show feel feel.
+I'm open for contact on help with project and learn opppertuity, if there anthing you would like to share or show feel feel.
 </p>